Chapter 2 : Promises, Promises

 I… I know.

-Quicker than before I approach the casket, alone with Fred again.
-With one hand on the tomb I fix my eyes on the portrait of Fred.
+Quicker than before I approach the casket; just me and my friend again.
+With one hand back on the coffin, I fix my eyes on the portrait of Fred.

 “I will keep my promise.”